Center in the Square Vision

 - The former Raymond Loewy Norfolk and Western Passenger Station

-Housed within our signature building known as Center in the Square are five cultural arts and science non-profit organizations:
+Housed within our signature building known as Center in the Square are six cultural arts and science non-profit organizations:

 - Harrison Museum of African American Culture